-The Interpol check usually takes about 5 working days; if you traveled to Lima from the provinces just for the "ficha", tell them (some sort of proof for example bus or flight ticket is necessary) and they usually have the results ready the next one or two days.
+The Interpol check usually takes about 5 to 7 working days; if you traveled to Lima from the provinces just for the "ficha", tell them (some sort of proof for example bus or flight ticket is necessary) and they usually have the results ready the next one or two days.
 Be aware that the clearance has to be picked up.
 Keep it safe and make a copy of it for yourself.

 Depending on your nationality an additional check from the federal police body of your home country (for example the FBI) is required.
 For this above mentioned international money order is needed.
 According to the Interpol office in Lima this check has nothing to do with the letter Interpol issues and the approval of your visa; if something serious comes up, your record is tagged and you might be detained as soon as you leave the country.

 Applying for your retirement visa at the Peruvian immigration authority Migraciones

 On the day of your appointment arrive at Migraciones 30 minutes early with all required documents (make copies of everything for yourself).
 As the procedures differ from immigration office to immigration office here just a general explanation for Lima.
 If at one point you don’t know where to go ask the security personnel at the entrance where you usually have to show your passport and your confirmation of the appointment, or inside the building.
 In general they are friendly and helpful.
 Expect to be seated somewhere and to have to wait until you are allowed to proceed to the counters.

 What are the next steps to receive my retirement visa?